barbajs/barba/source/docs/advanced/recipes/index.md

 });
 ```

-> We recommend you to **enable the debugger only in development environment** to properly catch transition errors
+> We recommend you to **enable the debugger only in development environment** to properly catch transition errors.

 ### `logLevel`